-- models of how HLPs can be enacted successfully
+- models of how HLPs can be enacted successfully,

 - opportunities to receive feedback on and analyze their use of the HLPs.

-- introducing and learning about the activity,
+- understanding and learning how to enact the HLP,

-- preparing for and rehearsing the activity,
+- planning for and rehearsing to enact the HLP,

-- enacting the activity with students, and
+- enacting the HLP with students, and

-- analyzing enactment and moving forward.
+- analyzing enactment and making revisions.